Paulette-Zaldivar-Flores/Globetrotter/README.md

 ## 🌏 Globetrotter
-> A map app that allows you to search for distances.
+> A map app that allows you to calculate your workout.
 > Live demo [_here_](visit-globetrotter.netlify.app).

 ## Table of Contents